daostack/DAOstack-Hackers-Kit/README.md

 # Introduction

 Welcome to the DAOstack Hackers Kit!
 This repository was created to help you get started building on the DAOstack platform.

-Refer to developer docs and tutorials at [DAOstack dev portal](https://daostack.github.io/DAOstack-Hackers-Kit)

 [DAOstack](https://daostack.io) is a software stack for building Dapps (decentralized apps), DAOs (Decentralized Autonomous Organizations), and DAO tools.